Risk Factors Dashboard

 We maintain a cybersecurity risk management program designed to identify, assess, manage, mitigate, and respond to cybersecurity threats.
 The underlying controls of this program are based on recognized best practices and standards for cybersecurity and information technology, including those set forth in the National Institute of Standards and Technology ("NIST") Cybersecurity Framework.
 Among the key elements of our cybersecurity risk management program are the following:

-Annual Risk Assessment - An annual risk assessment is conducted by a third party, which is designed to assess the effectiveness of the Company's security controls and to identify key risks.
+Annual Risk Assessment—An annual risk assessment is conducted by a third party, which is designed to assess the effectiveness of the Company's security controls and to identify key risks.

-Identity and Access Management - We have implemented user authentication controls on the Company's systems, devices, data and applications.
+Identity and Access Management—We have implemented user authentication controls on the Company's systems, devices, data and applications.
 In addition, multi-factor authentication is implemented for all personnel who remotely access or have privileged account access to systems and networks.

-Penetration Testing – We have partnered with a third-party penetration testing company to help identify new vulnerabilities and continuously improve the security posture of the Company through annual testing.
+Penetration Testing—We have partnered with a third-party penetration testing company to help identify new vulnerabilities and continuously improve the security posture of the Company through annual testing.

-Endpoint Detection and Response ("EDR") – EDR is an integrated, layered approach to endpoint protection that uses continuous monitoring and data analytics.
+Endpoint Detection and Response ("EDR")—EDR is an integrated, layered approach to endpoint protection that uses continuous monitoring and data analytics.
 We have partnered with a third-party security operations center, to provide critical support in monitoring, identifying and assessing cyber threats such as malware, ransomware, breaches, and denial of service attacks.

-Security Incident Management - In the event of a cybersecurity incident, we have established an incident response plan, which outlines clear protocols for incident detection, containment, investigation, and resolution, aiming to minimize the impact on our operations, customers, and stakeholders.
+Security Incident Management—In the event of a cybersecurity incident, we have established an incident response plan, which outlines clear protocols for incident detection, containment, investigation, and resolution, aiming to minimize the impact on our operations, customers, and stakeholders.

 We do not believe that any risks from cybersecurity threats, including any as a result of prior cybersecurity incidents we have experienced, have had a material adverse impact on our operations, business or financial condition.
 For more information regarding the risks we face from cybersecurity threats, see "Item 1A.
 Risk Factors."

-including the Company's cybersecurity risk management program discussed above, to ensure their alignment with industry best practices and regulatory standards.
+Our approach to cybersecurity governance is embedded within the broader governance structure of the Company.
+The Audit Committee of the Board of Directors is tasked with reviewing our policies and procedures related to cybersecurity risks, including the Company's cybersecurity risk management program discussed above, to ensure their alignment with industry best practices and regulatory standards.
+The Audit Committee of the Board of Directors is tasked with reviewing our policies and procedures related to cybersecurity risks, 20Table of Contentsincluding the Company's cybersecurity risk management program discussed above, to ensure their alignment with industry best practices and regulatory standards.
 The Audit Committee and the Board of Directors ("Board") regularly engages with management to assess cybersecurity risks, mitigation efforts, and the overall effectiveness of our cybersecurity program.

-Our Director of Information Technology Infrastructure leads a dedicated management committee responsible for overseeing cybersecurity matters.
+Our Director of Enterprise Applications leads a dedicated management committee responsible for overseeing cybersecurity matters.
 The Information Security committee contributes decades of experience in technology, cybersecurity, architecture, and incident response in both military and private sector with certifications including Certified Information Systems Security Professional ("CISSP"), Certified Ethical Hacker ("CEH"), CompTIA Secure Infrastructure Specialist ("CSIS"), and degrees in cybersecurity, data science, and computer science.
 Collectively, this team has served in various large, publicly traded companies, implementing and managing robust IT and cybersecurity programs, developing tools, and safeguarding internal networks, business applications, customer-facing applications, and payment systems.
 This committee consists of members with diverse expertise, including information technology, legal, risk management and finance, who collaborate to provide strategic guidance, evaluate potential risks and ensure the adequacy of our cybersecurity measures.
-The committee regularly provides updates to senior leadership and the Audit Committee, as well as the full Board, which includes information regarding our cybersecurity program initiatives, program performance, and the reporting provided by third party service providers.
+The committee regularly provides updates to senior leadership and the Audit Committee, as well as the full Board, which includes

 Recently Filed